-I originally purchased my slide hammer for body work, but it has seen many other uses, such as removing stubborn bearings and seals.
-The picture above shows a slide hammer with special attachment for removing cam bushings from an engine side cover.
+I originally purchased my slide hammer for body work, but has since found many other uses, such as removing stubborn bearings and seals.
+The picture above shows a slide hammer with special attachment for removing cam bushings from a motorcycle engine side cover.

-Kneeling on a concrete floor or wet ground gets uncomfortable after a few minutes.
-There is enough padding in this kneeling pad to cushion a 200+ pound size person (like me).
+Kneeling on a concrete floor or outside on wet ground gets uncomfortable after a few minutes.
+There is enough padding in this rubber kneeling pad to cushion a 200+ pound size person (like me).
 I also use it as a butt pad.